dohack/Bash-Scripting-Experiments/README.md

 03-Exercise
 ```

-- **01-Bash Tutorial**: Contains tutorials and educational content related to Bash scripting, covering basic to advanced topics.
+- **01-Bash Tutorial**: Contains tutorials and educational content related to Bash scripting,
+                        covering basic to advanced topics.

-- **02-Bash scripts Collection**: Includes a variety of Bash scripts demonstrating different scripting techniques, utilities, and examples for practical application.
+- **02-Bash scripts Collection**: Includes a variety of Bash scripts demonstrating different
+scripting techniques,utilities, and examples for practical application.

-- **03-Exercise**: Dedicated to exercises and supplementary materials for hands-on practice of Bash scripting concepts covered in the tutorials and scripts.
+- **03-Exercise**: Dedicated to exercises and supplementary materials for hands-on practice
+of Bash scripting concepts covered in the tutorials and scripts.

-This structure organizes the repository into distinct sections for learning, practical examples, and exercises, providing a comprehensive resource for mastering Bash scripting skills.
+This structure organizes the repository into distinct sections for learning,
+practical examples, and exercises,providing a comprehensive resource for mastering Bash scripting skills.

 ## Topics Covered